Frontwise/clariah-wp5_mediasuite/docs/README.md

-Placeholder for the github pages
+## Placeholder for the github pages ##

+In the words of Abraham Lincoln:

+> Pardon my French